playdeezgames/splorr-ttrpg/src/Combat.md

 The Defender rolls their Mind, with whatever Mind enhancements they may have.
 This the defend roll.

-Damage is attack roll minus defend roll.
+Damage is attack roll minus defend roll, limited by the maximum damage for the "weapon".
+If there is no weapon, the maximum damage is 1.

-The damage is applied either to the defender's mental strike or to some item that adds mental strike.
+The damage is applied either to the defender's MP or to some item that adds to Willpower that also has MP.
 These are rare, but do exist, like a medicine bag.
 Treat these things like armor.
 They have a saving throw just like armor.

-If the attacker is using some sort of item to enhance their Moxie for this attack, it, too must make a saving throw or take strikes.
+If the attacker is using some sort of item to enhance their Moxie for this attack, it, too must make a saving throw or take MP.

-Once the defender is brought to zero or lower in mental strike, he surrenders.
+Once the defender is brought to zero or lower in MP, they surrender.

 # Moar Questions You Did Not Ask